-The Honorable Richard Carlson, Chairperson March 14, 2012 Page 2-2763
+The Honorable Richard Carlson, Chairperson May 3, 2013 Page 2-HB 2355

-The bill would require that 88.767 percent of the amount collected from the consumption tax be deposited in the State General Fund and 11.233 percent be deposited in the State Highway Fund.
+The bill would not allow a retailer to assume or absorb the tax.
+All retailers would be required to be registered with the Department of Revenue.
+The bill would provide the Secretary of Revenue with the authority to revoke or suspend the registration certificate of a retailer under certain conditions.
+Retailers would be required to maintain books and records of transactions and would set a three-year statute of limitations for any refund claims.
+The Department of Revenue would have the authority to audit retailers.
+The Department would be authorized to charge interest and penalties for any unpaid taxes and could seize property of the retailer for any nonpayment of taxes.
+The Department would be required to work with retailers and associations of retailers in the efficient payment, collection, accounting of the tax, and the direct payment of the tax by businesses.
 The bill would create the Consumption Tax Refund Fund at the Department of Revenue and would provide procedures for consumers to file for a refund.
 The bill would allow for the continuation of payments from the consumption tax for STAR bond projects and for the intermodal facility in Johnson County.
 The provisions of the Streamlined Sales Tax Agreement would apply to the consumption tax.

 The bill would create the Consumption Tax Transition Committee that will make a report on recommendations for necessary procedures, administrative processes, and legislation to improve the implementation of this new tax.
 The committee would comprise members of the Legislature, the Secretary of Revenue, the State Treasurer, and the Secretary of State.
-The report would be due prior to January 1, 2013.
+The report would be due prior to January 1, 2014.

-The bill would also expand the definition of nexus to include "click-thru" provisions in which a retailer would be responsible for collecting and remitting consumption tax.
+The bill would expand the definition of nexus to include "click-thru" provisions in which a retailer would be responsible for collecting and remitting consumption tax.
 Such retailer would be someone who enters into an agreement with one or more Kansas residents for a commission or other consideration, directly or indirectly, refers potential customers by a link on an internet website, by telemarketing, by an in-person or oral presentation.
 The bill specifies that gross receipts from such sales within Kansas must exceed \$10,000 during the prior 12 months.
 Provisions are included in the bill for the retailer to submit proof that they do not have nexus.